2017 Selangor FA season: July

 After a one-month break, Selangor opened July, and continued their league match, against T–Team at home.
-The Red Giants won the thrilling encounter 4–2 thanks to goals from Forkey Doe, Rufino Segovia and a double from Syahmi Safari.
+The Red Giants won the encounter 4–2 due to goals from Forkey Doe, Rufino Segovia and a double from Syahmi Safari.
 Dilshod Sharofetdinov and Yannick N'Djeng scored for T–Team.

 On 4 July, Selangor opened their Malaysia Cup campaign, against Terengganu at home.
 The match ended in a 1–1 draw with goals by Rufino Segovia (43rd minute) for Selangor and Issey Nakajima-Farran (64th minute) for Terengganu.

 In the second matchday of the Malaysia Cup group stage on 8 July, they visited Sarawak State Stadium to face Sarawak.
 The Red Giants was able to squeeze out a 1–2 win after goals from Forkey Doe and one own goal from Sarawak players, Dzulazlan Ibrahim.
 Sarawak's goal was scored by Shreen Tambi.
 This was their first win in the current season's Malaysia Cup campaign.

 Three days later, Selangor's second game of July in the Super League saw the Red Giants visiting Perak for an away game.
 A goal from Forkey Doe was all that was required for Selangor to collect three points in a 0–1 win.
 Despite winning, they also get a less agreeable results, by collecting nine yellow cards and one red card (Andik had been sent off).

 For the next league game on 15 July, Selangor visited Kedah.
 The Red Giants came home without victory after a 1–1 draw at Darulaman Stadium, with only one goal each from S. Veenod (Selangor) and Ken Ilsø (Kedah).

 On 18 July, Selangor played the matchday third of Malaysia Cup campaign against Johor Darul Ta'zim at home.
 Goals from Fairuz Abdul Aziz and a brace by Amri Yahyah gave the Red Giants a comfortable 3–2 win.
 With this victory, Selangor moved to the top spot in Group D, leaving JDT behind with 3 points difference.

 Selangor played their 17th Super League match at home on 22 July and won 1–0 against Kelantan, with the only goal scored by Amri Yahyah.
 The Red Giants set a new record for the season by maintaining five wins and two draws after seven matches (including the Malaysia Cup match).

 On 26 July, Selangor's seven-match unbeaten streak came to an end as they lost to FELDA United 3–1 at Tun Abdul Razak Stadium.
 The Red Giants goal was scored by Forkey Doe.

 Taking on Terengganu at the fourth matchday of the Malaysia Cup campaign, Selangor was able to get a narrow 3–2 victory, with goals from Forkey Doe, Syahmi Safari and Rufino Segovia.
 With this victory, the Red Giants booked their spot in the quarter final two matchdays before the group stage finished.